 You’ve just created and edited your YouTube video and now want to export it.
-But, what are the best export settings in Premiere Pro CC for YouTube?
+But, what are the best export settings for Premiere Pro?
+We also look at the best settings in Premiere Pro CC for YouTube?

 They vary depending on the platform, so you want to make sure your export settings in Premiere Pro CC are at the optimum level to provide your audience with quality video and audio.